mathLab/pi-BEM/README.md

 - to install the [deal.II](https://github.com/dealii/dealii) library allowing both for multiprocessors and multithreaded environment.
 - to install the [deal2lkit](https://github.com/mathLab/deal2lkit) library allowing both for multiprocessors and multithreaded environment.

-In the following we detail the installation procedure for every library.
+### deal.II Installation procedure
+Follow the detailed [instruction](https://www.dealii.org/developer/readme.html) to install deal with METIS and Trilinos wrappers.
+We highlight that in order to fully exploit $\pi$-BEM you need to properly install the following additional packages: MPI, TBB, METIS, TRILINOS ans OPENCASCADE.
+For more detailed instruction you can look to the the deal.ii install procedures.
+In the following we provide an example of the installation of all the proper packages.

 ### OpenCASCADE Installation procedure
 - Download the latest version at [OpenCASCADE](https://github.com/tpaviot/oce)